 Because your refrigerator is the spot for cooked and raw foods that perish quickly, it should be cleaned out weekly.
-But your pantry doesn't need that much attention.
+But your pantry doesn't need that much TLC.
 Just give it a cleaning once or twice a year.
-Empty it out and wipe down shelves.
+Empty it and wipe down the shelves.
 Check for any insect activity and read expiration dates before you sort and organize.

 Dust Allergy: Causes, Symptoms & Treatment.
 American College of Allergy, Asthma & Immunology (ACAAI).

 Do I Need to Wash This?
 The American Cleaning Institute.